-Over the next few months, we'll be shining the spotlight on tropical invaders in our bushland - most of them are garden escapees and a classic example of this is the Bat's Wing Fern (Histiopteris incisa).

-Commonly found in South Pacific countries such as Australia and New Zealand, this plant loves moist areas where it forms large colonies.
-Its name comes from how the lower-most leaves of each branch (frond) of the fern look like bat's wings.
+Over the next few months, we'll be shining the spotlight on tropical invaders in our bushland - most of them are garden escapees and a classic example of this incisa).
+Commonly found in South Pacific countries such as Australia and New Zealand. this plant loves moist areas where it forms large colonies.
+Its name comes lower-most leaves of each branch (frond) of the fern look like bat's wings.